valderman/wanchan/README.md

 -----------------------

-Make sure you have the [Haskell platform](http://haskell.org/platform) installed and check out the repository.
+Make sure you have the [Haskell platform](http://haskell.org/platform) installed and the [Haste compiler](https://haste-lang.org) and check out the repository.
-In the repository root, run `cabal install` to install nyanbda.
+In the repository root, run `make user-install` to install nyanbda into `~/.local/bin`.
+You can also run `make global-install` as root, to install for all users, or just `make` and grab the resulting binary yourself.
-You will probably want to add Cabal's binary directory to your `$PATH`.

 Quickstart